LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-2-server-side.md

 - [Room](https://pastebin.com/MHPGRAbj)
 - [RoomManager](https://pastebin.com/j9eXBM5h)

-Now we have a working room system. so we can finally work at the actual gameplay :smiley:
+Now we have a working room system.
+So we can finally work at the actual gameplay :smiley: